mkijowski/aircamp19/Linux_Cheatsheet.md

 * `cat [FILE]` - output the contents of the file
 * `less [FILE]` - output the contents of the file one page at a time
 * `touch [FILE]` - create an empty file

+##### Common folders and paths in Linux
+These are some common paths in the linux file system.
+You can use these with the above `cd` and `ls` commands to find out more about the file system.
+For
+example: `ls /home` will show you the contents of the `/home` directory.

+* `/home/airmanjoe` - Airman Joe's home folder.
+This should be the folder you are in when you first sign into your system.
+* `/home` - directory containing all user owned files.
+Each user of the system will have their own folder inside of this folder.
+You can get here from Airman Joe's home directory with either `cd /home` OR with `cd ..`
+* `/` - the **root** directory, all other files and folders are inside this directory.

 #### Shortcuts
 * `ctrl+c` - stop the currently running command